paperlib/git-from-scratch/README.md

 If _intuitiveness_, _responsiveness_, _consistency_, and _efficiency_ are among the most common properties
 of good user interfaces, _completeness_ rarely ever seems to make it to the top.
-And maybe understandbly so, since _completeness_ and _intuitiveness_ are in direct fist fight between each other.
+And maybe understandbly so, since _completeness_ and _intuitiveness_ are in a direct fist fight with each other.

 It comes to reason then that, if we limit ourselves to "surface level" intituitive (user interface) commands - like `git add`, `git commmit` and the likes - we will never truly understand (and master) `git`.
 The minute our surface